csstools/cssdb/README.md

 [![NPM Version][npm-img]][npm-url]
 [![Build Status][cli-img]][cli-url]

-[cssdb] is a comprehensive list of CSS features and their positions in the process of becoming implemented web standards.
+[cssdb] is a list of CSS features and their positions in the process of becoming implemented web standards.

 ---